Let’s face it: It’s not everyday you can get an online loan to buy a horse.

 At Lending Club, the rates range from 6.78 to 29.99 percent APR.
 Another peer-to-peer site, Prosper, goes even higher, with fixed rates ranging from 6.73 to 35.36 percent APR.
 The application process can be lightning fast (especially if you’ve been pre-approved), but credit scores will play a huge role in the APR you’re offered.

 The interest rates with the AnythingLoan will typically be much lower—in the single digits and fluctuating depending on the category where you choose to borrow.
 For example, a home improvement loan might average between 4.99 and 9.24 percent APR.

 For low interest rates, secured credit union loans can be a good alternative, but are certainly more restrictive in terms of the loan usage.
-According to the National Credit Union Administration, interest rates on a 48- and 60-month new car loan in September 2013 (the latest figures available) averaged 2.68% and 2.78% respectively.
-That compared to 3.74% and 3.87% at all banks as a national average.
+According to the National Credit Union Administration, interest rates on a 48- and 60-month new car loan in September 2013 (the latest figures available) averaged 2.68 percent and 2.78 percent respectively.
+That compared to 3.74 percent and 3.87 percent at all banks as a national average.

 Speaking of cars, Greg McBride, a senior financial analyst with Bankrate.com, makes an analogy between unsecured loans and car insurance.
 “The guy with a litany of accidents is going to pay a whole lot more than the guy with the spotless driving record,” he says.

 While unsecured loans like the AnythingLoan stick out because of their uniqueness, they’re also much tougher loans to get in terms of the requirements.